 f.
-Silicon Photodetector Bias Voltages: In Initial LIGO there was a need to utilize silicon based photodetectors.
-In order to meet performance requirements, DC biases were applied.
-For the future, it is likely that there will be no need to use these devices, but for the sake of completeness, they will be described.
+Silicon Photodetector Bias Voltages: In Initial LIGO there was a need to utilize silicon based photodetectors with DC biases applied.
+For the future, it is likely that there will be no need to use these devices.
 From the standpoint of safety, they are very similar to the PZTs described earlier in this note.
 Table 6 summarizes the characteristics.